Patrick McKenna

 Patrick McKenna (born May 8, 1960) is a Canadian comedian and actor.
-He is best known for playing Harold Green on the television series The Red Green Show.
+He is best known for playing Harold Green on the television series The Red Green Show and Marty Stevens on the television series Traders.

 Early life

-Patrick McKenna became interested in Second City when a high-school teacher took him to a show at Second City Toronto.
+McKenna was born in Hamilton, Ontario, the second of four sons to Patricia (née Corneau) and Ivan McKenna, a carpenter.
+He became interested in Second City when a high-school teacher took him to a show at Second City Toronto.
 After he graduated from high school, he attended Sheridan College, graduating with a business degree in 1982.